lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_1.md

 `@script`
 What is a cohort study?
-Cohorts are usually scientific studies to investigate how factors influence the risk for a disease.
-Cohorts always include a time component, or there is a temporal aspect to the data.
-Most importantly, participants in a cohort share a common characteristic.
-For instance, in the Nurses' Health Study from the United States, all participants are married female nurses.
-In this course, we aren't going to cover specific statistical techniques because cohort analysis is so diverse.
-Instead, we are going to focus on the overall workflow and process of looking at, analyzing, interpreting, and presenting results from cohorts.
+Cohorts are usually scientific studies that investigate how factors influence the risk for a disease.
+Cohorts always include some type of time component to the data.
+But most importantly, participants in a cohort all share a common characteristic hence the term "cohort".
+For example, in the US Nurses' Health Study, all of the participants were married female nurses.

 ---